SDU-eScience/Documentation/docs/source/index.rst

 -------------------
 The pgpool-II user account
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Add a Unix user account to run pgpool-II.
-The user name is ``pgpool``.
+The user name is pgpool.

 .. code-block:: bash